open-telemetry/opentelemetry-collector-contrib/exporter/f5cloudexporter/README.md

 The following settings are required:

-- `endpoint` (no default): The URL to send data to.
+- `endpoint` (no default): host:port to which the exporter is going to send OTLP trace data, using the gRPC protocol.
+The valid syntax is described [here](https://github.com/grpc/grpc/blob/master/doc/naming.md).
 See your F5 Cloud account for details.
 - `source` (no default): A unique identifier that is used to distinguish where this data is coming from (e.g. dev_cluster).
 This is in addition to the pipeline attributes and resources.
 - `auth.credential_file` (no default): Path to the credential file used to authenticate this client.
 See your F5